Difference Between 3D Rendering and 3D Visualization

 Query: Work with experts

-3D rendering is sub-step of complete procedure of 3D visualization
+3D rendering is sub-step of 3D visualization

 Maximum Value.
 Achieved.